ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Python-Documentation.rst

 =====================================

 ``ament_cmake_python`` is a package that provides CMake functions for packages of the ``ament_cmake`` build type that contain Python code.
-See the :doc:`ament_cmake user documentation <./Ament-CMake-Documentation>` for more information.
+See the :doc:`ament_cmake user documentation <Ament-CMake-Documentation>` for more information.

 .. note::